Film Film Articles

 The comparison with Tom Clancy’s Ryanverse is apt because Bond and Jack Ryan are products of the Cold War.
 However, by the end of the ‘80s, both characters were dealing with issues beyond Western-Soviet relations.

 One of the most memorable aspects was the violence.
 It earned a 15 rating in the UK for its violence.
 Every previous Bond film had a PG rating and every film after Licence to Kill were rated 12.
 Licence to Kill sets out the violence and tone early with Sanchez beating up his girlfriend with a whip.
 Sanchez was a sadistic villain – he took pleasure in torturing Felix.
-There were some gruesome deaths in the film: one man had his head exploded in a decompression chamber and a young Benicio del Toro gets shredded.
+There were some gruesome deaths in the film: one man had his head exploded in a decompression chamber and a young Benicio del Toro was shredded.
 A scene from Kick-Ass where a gangster explodes in an industrial microwave felt like it was influenced by Licence to Kill.

 Due to Licence to Kill being a revenge story it didn’t feel like a Bond film at times.
 During the first half of the film Bond was acting more like a rogue cop than a spy.
 He was looking for evidence and leads to find Sanchez’s associates.
 Licence to Kill turned into a more traditional Bond film when the mission moves to Latin America.
-Bond dressed up in tuxedos, went to the casino to gamble large sums of money, uses Q-branch gadgets, and goes to an elaborate villain’s lair.
+Bond dressed up in tuxedos, goes to the casino to gamble large sums of money, uses Q-branch gadgets, and goes to an elaborate villain’s lair.

 The second half of Licence to Kill becomes more interesting because Bond infiltrates Sanchez’s organisation and gets him to turn against his underlings.
 Michael G. Wilson admitted that Yojimbo and A Fistful of Dollars influenced Licence to Kill.
 It made for a more compelling story because Bond simply didn’t kill Sanchez, he made him distrust those around him.